Upgrading DSA keys

 Continuing to use DSA keys

 Sometimes, replacing keys is just not practical, even if they are known to be problematic.
-You can upgrade to the latest Bitvise software versions and continue to use DSA keys, as long as they use standard 1024-bit DSA.
+You can upgrade to the latest Bitvise software versions and continue to use DSA keys of any size.

 If you upgrade to a new Bitvise SSH Server version from a 6.xx or older installation, support for DSA will be automatically enabled.
 However, if you create a new installation, it will be disabled.
 To enable support, you can enable the ssh-dss algorithm in Advanced settings, under Algorithms > Signature.